In Listen, gain a deeper understanding of the emotional impact of your Search by viewing and adjusting the sentiment and emotion.

 - Multi-word hashtags

-The sentiment accuracy for most Search queries is estimated to be between 60-75%.
+The sentiment accuracy for most Search queries in a supported language is estimated to be between 60-75%.
 While studies have shown that two humans will agree on the sentiment of tweets just 80% of the time, Listen continues to test models on the widest range of use cases possible, rather than just those which may achieve the highest level of accuracy (for example, product reviews).

 How is Emotion Calculated?